 Both businesses and consumers have a strong desire for faster settlement.
-For more complex transactions, users expect that information and reporting around these payments will follow suite.
+For more complex transactions, users expect that information and reporting around these payments will follow suit.

 Corporations are not the only ones who stand to benefit from—or are pushing—the creation of a real-time payments system.
-Several consumer groups (and most consumers) are pushing for the Federal Reserve to build this type of system to help alleviate high costs associated with a slow payments system.
+Several consumer groups (and most consumers) are pushing for FedNow, Federal Reserve’s much-anticipated real-time payments solution.
+This move is cited to help alleviate high costs associated with a slow payments system.
 Overdraft fees and check cashing have long been pain points for many consumers.
 Real-time payments would make smaller dollar deposits available faster for consumers.

 While the Federal Reserve has largely been allowing the market to dictate the development of any real-time payments system, the development of such a system has been slow and arduous.
-Consumers are left to work with inefficient payment options as even banks are slow to adopt newer technologies.
+The service is expected to be released only by 2023.

 P2P payments are already supported by more than 20 applications in the U.S, which leverage smart devices, bank accounts, and debit cards to facilitate fast payments.
-Forrester estimates that P2P payments will broach $17 billion by the end of this year—a 70% increase over $5 billion just 5 years ago.
-Real-time payments caters to this consumer segment by amplifying the qualities of P2P payments: speed, convenience, and accessibility.
+Globally, P2P payments are expected to grow at 11.8% CAGR and are expected to broach $4,491.14 Million by 2027.
+Real-time payments cater to this consumer segment by amplifying the qualities of P2P payments: speed, convenience, and accessibility.

-This adds color to real-time payments conundrum as convenience becomes a top priority in the payments space.
+This adds color to the real-time payments conundrum as convenience becomes a top priority in the payments space.
 The reality is that people and businesses are looking for more convenient ways to send and receive payments.
-In fact, Deloitte posits that the popularity of smart devices and push toward ecommerce may be driving faster adoption of real-time payments.
+In fact, Deloitte reports that the pandemic has brought forth an urgency in the adoption of real-time payments.

-One area where real-time payments is projected to have a significant impact is in the healthcare sector.
-Lipis Advisors forecasts that real-time payments in healthcare will grow at over 100% CAGR through 2022.
+One area where real-time payments are projected to have a significant impact is the healthcare sector.

-Lipis Advisors notes that real-time payments in healthcare will grow at more than 100% CAGR from 2018-2022.
-Additionally, it estimates that one quarter of all online bill payments to healthcare providers (and payers) will happen through real-time payments within the next three years.
-This push will happen as ACH, debit and check payments move onto real-time payment systems.
+Real-time payments in the healthcare industry are predicted to touch 70 Million by 2022.
+Additionally, it is forecasted that one-quarter of all online bill payments to healthcare providers (and payers) will happen through real-time payments within the next three years.
+This push will happen as ACH, debit, and check payments move onto real-time payment systems.

 This type of system stands to benefit all involved.
 Providers have the opportunity to receive instant reimbursements from health insurers, cutting collection and reconciliation time.
 They can also enjoy instant payments from patients, avoiding the hiccups that can accompany traditional payment methods (e.g. bounced checks), while also streamlining the payment experience for those patients who get instant insights into the funds available in their accounts.
 On the other hand, providers that may need to issue refunds or reimbursements to patients can do so immediately, increasing customer satisfaction and ultimately, retaining patients.